How To Travel By Train In Sardinia: 10 Best Things To Know

 Here’s a list of things you should know about traveling by train in Sardinia.

-What You Must Know About Traveling By Train In Sardinia
+What To Know About Traveling By Train In Sardinia

 Most trains are operated by Trenitalia

 Government-owned Trenitalia operates the main, long distance trains in Sardinia.
-ARST (Azienda Regionale Sarda Trasporti) is the regional company that manages the connection between smaller towns.
+ARST (Azienda Regionale Sarda Trasporti) is the regional company that manages the connection to smaller towns.

 The main railway line goes from Cagliari to Golfo Aranci (Olbia), going through the towns of Assemini, Sanluri, Oristano, Macomer, Ozieri-Chilivani (an important junction station between Sassari, Cagliari and Olbia) before reaching Olbia.